orz-forks/cryfs-web-next/frontend/pages/comparison.md

 <strong>Footnotes:</strong>
 <ol className={css(style.footnotes)}>
     <li className={css(style.footnotesLi)}>VeraCrypt causes unresolvable conflicts when modifying the filesystem on two machines without full synchronization inbetween.</li>
-    <li className={css(style.footnotesLi)}>CryFS protects against a hacker introducing new changes, i.e. adding, deleting or modifying a file or directory, but does not protect against rolling back files or directories to a previous version.
-This is planned for future versions.</li>
+    <li className={css(style.footnotesLi)}>CryFS supports this starting with version 0.10.</li>
     <li className={css(style.footnotesLi)}>EncFS only protects file contents.
 It does not protect against adding or deleting files or directories.
-The current implementation is flawed because a hacker can simply disable the integrity check.</li>
+Also, the current implementation is flawed because a hacker can simply disable the integrity check.</li>
-    <li className={css(style.footnotesLi)}>CryFS should work on Mac OS X if you compile it yourself, but there are no distribution packages offered.</li>
+    <li className={css(style.footnotesLi)}>There is experimental Windows support starting with CryFS version 0.10.</li>
     <li className={css(style.footnotesLi)}>There is a third-party experimental version of EncFS for Windows.</li>
 </ol>